 - Beat the egg whites with an electric mixer until it bubbles.
 Add the remaining sugar and continue beating until soft peaks (not too soft) form.

 - Divide the egg white and add in two increments.
 Add the first half to the flour-yolk batter and fold using a spatula.
 Then add the remaining half, and fold more GENTLY this time until incorporated.
 Do not overmix or it will deflate.

-Immediately pour the mixture into prepared pan, in my case, I used a casserole dish, and bake in a preheated oven until toothpicks inserted comes out clean.
+Immediately pour the mixture into the prepared pan, in my case, I used a casserole dish, and bake in a preheated oven until toothpicks inserted come out clean.

 While the cake is cooling, make the syrup by combining evaporated milk, fresh milk, and condensed milk.